Lonaasan/Animis/README.md

 - facial_hair
 - facial_mask

 All of these have different benefits and usecases.
 For the example, you want to animate `facial_hair`.
-This is a layers that renders on top of your hair, so it would be perfect for ears or similar usecases!
+This is a layer that renders on top of your hair, so it would be perfect for ears or similar usecases!

 Inside `facial_hair`, you see different properties.
 We will go through them one by one.